Frank Rigney

 Frank Rigney (April 9, 1936 – June 29, 2010) was an offensive tackle for the Winnipeg Blue Bombers in the Canadian Football League (CFL).

 College

-Rigney played college ball with another Blue Bomber great, quarterback Ken Ploen at the University of Iowa.
+Rigney played college football with another Blue Bomber great, quarterback Ken Ploen at the University of Iowa.

 CFL

 Frank Rigney was an outstanding offensive tackle for Winnipeg.
 During his 10-year stint from 1958 to 1967, Winnipeg won the Grey Cup four times, in 1958, 1959, 1961, and 1962.
 Winnipeg also participated and lost in 1965, the so-called Wind Bowl.
 "The first year we got a tie clasp from the city.
 The second year that we won, we did get a ring, the one and only one we got.
 The next two that we won, I can't remember what we got.
 I think we got a watch," Rigney stated.
 Rigney retired from football due to back injuries.
 Through ten seasons he only missed five games.